Definition of High-roller

 High-roller is also synonymous with a very good player

-The higher the limit, the stronger the players are.
-At least, those who win.
-When we talk about player High-roller, we're also talking about a very strong player, among the world's elite poker players.
-Some tournaments are also referred to as High-roller-player tournaments.
-Again, no precise indication is given as to the accuracy of the term, but say tournaments with a higher buy-in in a series of tournaments will be called High-roller tournaments.
+The higher the limit, the stronger the players.
+At least the ones who win.
+When we talk about a high-roller player, we are also talking about a very strong player, among the world's elite poker players.
+Some tournaments are also referred to as high-roller tournaments.
+Again, there is no precise indication of the accuracy of the term, but let's say the highest buy-in tournaments in a series of tournaments are called high-roller tournaments.